-I can remember watching the moon landings on a black and white television as a kid and being fascinated by the idea.
-I’m still young enough at heart to feel excited by big rockets and the notion of space travel.
-I apologize up-front if space isn’t your thing, but building rockets and flying to the moon is a good metaphor that can help us think about the value of systems.
-It might not seem like there’s much in common between your business and mission control, but the systems you use can have just as much of an impact as the systems NASA used to land on the moon—exactly 50 years ago this past July.
+I remember watching the moon landings on a black-and-white television as a kid and being fascinated by the idea.
+And now, years later, I’m still excited by big rockets and the notion of space travel.
+I apologize up-front if space isn’t your thing—but stay with me—because building rockets and flying to the moon is a strong testament to the value of systems.
+And though it might not seem like there’s much in common between your business and mission control, the systems you use can have just as much of an impact as the systems NASA used to land on the moon—exactly 50 years ago this past July.

-In this series, I’ll help you shift your perspective so you can gain more control over your organization, create a blueprint for sustainable business development and ultimately build a business that doesn’t rely on you.
+In this series, I’ll help shift your perspective so you can gain more control over your organization, create a blueprint for developing your business sustainably, and ultimately build a business that doesn’t rely on you.

 To start, I want to introduce you to six ideas that will change the way you think.
 We’ll cover each of these ideas in turn over the course of the series: